 All these will help you initiate a personal injury claim or an insurance claim for damage to property depending on your situation.
 You should also list down everything that you believe is relevant while in the scene and do not leave it to your memory.

-Tip#4: Acquire Expert Help of a Personal Injury Attorney
+Tip#4: Acquire the Help of a Personal Injury Attorney

 Being rear-ended may be a minor accident but the help of a personal injury attorney will still come in handy.
 He could be the one to face the other party involved as well as the insurance company.
 He can also ensure the completeness and accuracy of all supporting documents you need to increase the odds of gaining the most value in terms of settlement.